dwyl/phoenix-todo-list-tutorial/README.md

 Open the
 `lib/app_web/views/item_view.ex` file
-and write the functions to make the tests pass.
+and write the functions to make the tests _pass_.

 <br />